 On this Peru trekking trip

-, a Wildland Trekking representative will pick you up from Comandante FAP Germán Arias Graziani Airport (Airport code ATA), in the village of Anta, Peru, or from the bus station in Huaraz, Peru.
+, a Wildland Trekking representative will pick you up from the bus station in Huaraz, Peru, or from Comandante FAP Germán Arias Graziani Airport (Airport code ATA), in the village of Anta, Peru.
 We transport to our hotel and get checked into our rooms.
-The afternoon is yours to explore the city until the scheduled orientation meeting this evening.
+The afternoon/evening is yours to explore the city until the scheduled orientation meeting this evening.
 After our meeting we go to our favorite, local Huaraz restaurant for dinner.
 Be sure to drink copious amounts of water en route, as flying and traveling will certainly dehydrate you, and Huaraz is over 10,000 feet in elevation.
 Being hydrated (i.e. drinking lots of water and not drinking alcohol in excess) is a critical component of dealing with significant elevation changes.
 Self care begins immediately.

 This morning we enjoy our first Peruvian breakfast at the hotel in Huaraz.
 Subsequently, we pack our day packs and head to Chiwipampa, where we find the trailhead for Lago de Wilcacocha.
 Upon arrival at Chiwipampa, we lace up our boots and set out on a 2-3-hour hike to the beautiful Wilcacocha Lake.
 At the lake, we will have lunch and take in the amazing panorama of the whole Cordillera Blanca while helping our bodies acclimatize.
 After lunch, we descend to our transportation and ride back to Huaraz, where we have free time until we meet for dinner.
 Our guides will provide the plan for the following day.